Mounikaaakurathi/EdgeNode-Deployment-Telco/README.md

 4. Log Analytics workspace
 5. Redis Cache

-Create a resource group with below command on PowerShell:
+Create a resource group with below command

-PS> New-AzureRmResourceGroup -Name TBS-Tel-SI-RG-AKS-01 -Location "Region-Name"
+PS> New-AzureRmResourceGroup -Name <Resource-Group-Name> -Location <Azure-Region>

+E.g. New-AzureRmResourceGroup -Name Prod-Tel-SI-RG-AKS-XYZ-01 -Location "Central India"

-The purpose of this template is to deploy AKS cluster with all dependent resources.
+The purpose of this template is to deploy an AKS cluster with all of dependent resources.